arogozhnikov/arogozhnikov.github.io/_posts/2022-11-29-delimiter-comes-first.markdown

 ### Comments

+- I received and collected a number of links for using delimiter-first in different contexts (lisp/scheme, formulas, translatable languages), will organize that material when I get time.

 - Isaac Z. Schlueter advised there is a term 'initiator', used in *"... specification discussion threads, where it's common to dig deep into the particulars of parsing semantics.
 Very much a 'deep in the weeds' kind of technical term."*
     <br /><br />